Bidrohini

-Bidhrohini is a 2020 Bengali action drama film directed and produced by Sandip Chowdhury.
+Bidhrohini is a 2020 Indian Bengali-language action drama film directed and produced by Sandip Chowdhury.
 This film was released on 14 February 2020 under the banner of Mirage movies.
 This is the debut direction of Sandip Choodhury, son of director Anjan Choudhury.

 Plot

 Arunima, the daughter of Pranab and Radha of a middle-class family, live happily.
 One day Arunima was raped.
 Her elder sister Kiran is an IPS officer who fights alone for justice.
-She faced a serious problem while come to know that her husband's family is involved with the crime.
+She faced a serious problem when she came to know that her husband's family was involved in the crime.